 In these cases, as well as other financial-based analyzes, the Obermatt method works less well.

 Fortunately, situations such as these are rare.
-Mostly, the very big companies, in which stock exchange laymen like you and I should invest, usually have extensive financial data readily available.
-That is why I still rely primarily on the Obermatt ranks in my decision making process.
+Mostly, the very big companies, in which stock exchange laymen like you and Dr. Stern should invest, usually have extensive financial data readily available.
+That is why he still relies primarily on the Obermatt ranks in his decision making process.